margotyjx/CSRec_repo/README.md

-# CSREC390
+# CSREC

 ## Overview
-This GitHub repo is for the review process only.
-The full dataset and data generation process will be released upon acceptance.
+This GitHub repo is for paper *CSRec: Rethinking Sequential Recommendation from A Causal Perspective*

 ## Running
 ### Environment setting